Low-Overhead Channel Estimation via 3D Extrapolation for TDD mmWave Massive MIMO Systems Under High-Mobility Scenarios: Simulations

-It can be seen from Fig. \ref{FrequencyCR} and Fig. \ref{SpatialCR} that when $R_f=8$ or $R_s=4$ (corresponding to a $4$-fold reduction in pilot training overhead compared to $R_f=2$ or $R_s=1$), the NMSE performance of uplink channel estimation with the proposed KDD-SFCEN is around $-9$ dB and $-10$ dB, respectively, which is already good enough for uplink channel estimation.
+It can be seen from Fig. \ref{FrequencyCR} and Fig. \ref{SpatialCR} that when $R_f=8$ / $R_s=4$ (corresponding to a $4$-fold reduction in pilot training overhead compared to the minimum frequency / spatial compression ratio $R_f=2$ / $R_s=1$ according to Table \ref{SimulationSetup}), the NMSE performance of uplink channel estimation with the proposed KDD-SFCEN is around $-9$ dB / $-10$ dB at $\gamma_{SNR}=20$ dB, which is already good enough for uplink channel estimation.
 However, since the downlink CSI at future slots has to be extrapolated based on the estimated uplink CSI, it would be better to improve the performance of uplink channel estimation as much as possible.
 From Fig. \ref{FrequencyCR} and Fig. \ref{SpatialCR}, increasing $R_f$ from $2$ to $4$ or increasing $R_s$ from $1$ to $2$ leads to a minimum performance degradation compared to other increasing cases in $R_f$ or $R_s$.\footnote{Note that from Fig. \ref{FrequencyCR} that increasing $R_f$ leads to a near linear NMSE (in dB) performance degradation, thus the actual performance degradation increases in this progress.} These actually reflect the marginal effects of pilots in either the frequency domain or the spatial domain.
 Therefore, it is promising that we combine $R_f=4$ and $R_s=2$ for joint spatial and frequency domain channel extrapolation to improve the uplink channel estimation performance and restrict the performance degradation due to the reduction of pilot symbols in the frequency domain and the spatial domain.
-Fig. \ref{SFE_SNR} shows the NMSE performance of uplink channel estimation versus $\gamma_{SNR}$ at $R_f=4$ and $R_s=2$ (solid lines), where we further compare the proposed KDD-SFCEN with the SF-CNN\cite{dong2019deep} in addition to the linear spline interpolation method\cite{kusaykin2021based} and the DFT-interpolation method\cite{kusaykin2021based}.
-The simulation results show that the NMSE performance of the KDD-SFCEN reaches near $-12$ dB at $\gamma_{SNR}=20$ dB and the KDD-SFCEN outperforms the SF-CNN about $4$ dB and the traditional baselines about $9$ dB at $\gamma_{SNR} \ge 0$ dB.
-Even with a low SNR, i.e., $\gamma_{SNR} = -5$ dB, the KDD-SFCEN can achieve a performance enhancement around $3.5$ dB and $5$ dB compared with the SF-CNN and traditional baselines.
-Moreover, the NMSE performance of the linear spline interpolation method, the DFT-interpolation method, and SF-CNN at $R_f=2$ and $R_s=1$ are also shown in Fig. \ref{SFE_SNR} with dotted lines, indicating that the KDD-SFCEN can reduce the pilot training overhead up to $4$ times compared to existing methods.
-These results demonstrate that combining spatial and frequency domain channel extrapolation can further improve the channel estimation performance ($2$ dB to $3$ dB) with the same pilot training overhead (i.e., a $4$-fold reduction in pilot training overhead).
+Fig. \ref{SFE_SNR} shows the NMSE performance of uplink channel estimation versus $\gamma_{SNR}$ at $R_f=4$ and $R_s=2$ (solid lines), which can also reduce $4$ times of pilot training overhead.
+The proposed KDD-SFCEN obtains an NMSE of $-12$ dB at $\gamma_{SNR}=20$ dB, indicating that joint spatial-frequency domain channel extrapolation can obtain a $3$ / $2$ dB of performance gain compared with individual frequency / spatial domain channel extrapolation.
+In addition, we further compare the proposed KDD-SFCEN with the DRCN\cite{liu2024learningbased}, the SF-CNN\cite{dong2019deep}, the linear spline interpolation method\cite{kusaykin2021based}, and the DFT-interpolation method\cite{kusaykin2021based} when $R_f=4$ and $R_s=2$ (solid lines) / $R_f=2$ and $R_s=1$ (dotted lines).
+The simulation results show that when $R_f=4$ and $R_s=2$, the KDD-SFCEN outperforms the DNN-based baselines (i.e., the DRCN and the SF-CNN) around $4$ dB and the traditional baselines around $9$ dB at $\gamma_{SNR} \ge 0$ dB; even with a low SNR, i.e., $\gamma_{SNR} = -5$ dB, the KDD-SFCEN can achieve a performance enhancement more than $3$ dB and $5$ dB compared with the DNN-based and traditional baselines, respectively.
+When $R_f=2$ and $R_s=1$, the KDD-SFCEN outperforms the DNN-based and traditional baselines more than $5$ dB and $11$ dB respectively at the high SNR regime, and about $3$ dB and $5$ dB respectively at the low SNR regime.
+Particularly, it can be found from Fig. \ref{SFE_SNR} that the NMSE performance of the proposed KDD-SFCEN with $R_f=4$ and $R_s=2$ is even better than existing methods with $R_f=2$ and $R_s=1$, indicating that the KDD-SFCEN can reduce the pilot training overhead up to $4$ times compared to existing methods.